AionNext/BizCod/Programming Guide/Logic.md

 # Repetition instruction

 Repetition is a special kind of conditional instruction.
-The purpose of repetition is to execute a block of code as long as the condition remains satisfied (or met, or true).
+The purpose of repetition is to execute a block of code in a loop as long as the condition remains satisfied (or met, or true).

 ```js